oleksanderkorn/arbitrage-scanner/README.md

 - Every hour, fetch all trading pairs with USD(T) as a quote currency which exists in both binance and coinbase pro, and save to the H2 db if it's not exist in the db
-- Every 30 seconds, for all known pairs from the db get last price using ticker endpoints, calculate base points(bips), and notify if the difference is more than 50 points
+- Every 30 seconds, for all known pairs from the db get last price using ticker endpoints, calculate base points(bips), and publish event if the difference is more than 50 points

 ## Endpoints used: